Kadam-Kshitij/Docker/README.md

 This is the first uncommented line of Dockerfile.
 The docker image will be created using the specified image as base.

 2) WORKDIR \<path><br/>
 Sets the current work directory.
+Persists even after running the container.

 3) MAINTAINER \<name><br/>
 Set the author field.